leolaurindo/cmd-search-utility/README.md

 1. Run the `run_search.bat` file.
 2. Enter the search keyword when prompted.
 3. The tool will search for files containing the keyword in the specified directories.
-4. The search results will be displayed, showing the file paths associated with a number
+4. The search results will be displayed like a vertical list, showing the file paths associated with a number.
 5. Choose one of the options that will be prompted
    - Enter the number of the file to open it with the OS's default software
    - You can also add suffixes that will call commands and routines defined inside the script.